top of page

 Can't we just use state funding?

 State funding covers the day-to-day operation of schools, things like staff, programs, and basic expenses.
-It does not provide enough money for large-scale building repairs or major facility upgrades.
+It does not provide enough money for large-scale building updates or major facility upgrades.
 School bonds exist specifically to fund those long-term projects, allowing districts to fix roofs, replace HVAC systems, improve safety, and modernize schools without cutting classroom programs or relying on unpredictable state dollars.

 Why can't we just use the solar farm funding?